Preeclampsia is a kind of high blood pressure some women get after the 20th week of pregnancy or after giving birth.

 What is preeclampsia?

-Preeclampsia is a serious blood pressure condition that can happen after the 20th week of pregnancy or after giving birth (called postpartum preeclampsia).
-It’s when a woman has high blood pressure and signs that some of her organs, like her kidneys and liver, may not be working normally.
+Preeclampsia is a serious condition that can happen after the 20th week of pregnancy or after giving birth (called postpartum preeclampsia).
+In addition to causing high blood pressure, it can cause organs, like the kidneys and liver, to not work normally.
 Blood pressure is the force of blood that pushes against the walls of your arteries.
+High blood pressure (also called hypertension) is when the force of blood against the walls of the blood vessels is too high.
 Arteries are blood vessels that carry blood away from your heart to other parts of the body.
-High blood pressure (also called hypertension) is when the force of blood against the walls of the blood vessels is too high.
-It can stress your heart and cause problems during pregnancy.
+Having high blood pressure can stress your heart and cause problems during pregnancy.

 Most women with preeclampsia have healthy babies.
 But if not treated, it can cause severe health problems for you and your baby.

-Can taking low-dose aspirin help reduce your risk for preeclampsia and premature birth?
+Can taking low-dose aspirin help reduce your risk for preeclampsia and preterm birth?

 For some women, yes.
-If your provider thinks you’re at risk for preeclampsia, he may want you to take low-dose aspirin to help prevent it.
+If your provider thinks you’re at risk for preeclampsia, low-dose aspirin may be recommended to help prevent it.
 Low-dose aspirin also is called baby aspirin or 81 mg (milligrams) aspirin.
 Talk to your provider to see if treatment with low-dose aspirin is right for you.

 You can buy low-dose aspirin over-the-counter, or your provider can give you a prescription for it.
-A prescription is an order for medicine from your provider.
-If your provider wants you to take low-dose aspirin to help prevent preeclampsia, take it exactly as she tells you to.
+If your provider wants you to take low-dose aspirin to help prevent preeclampsia, take it exactly as it’s recommended.
 Don’t take more or take it more often than your provider says.

 If you’re at high risk for preeclampsia, your provider may want you to start taking low-dose aspirin after 12 weeks of pregnancy.
-Or your provider may ask you to take low-dose aspirin if you have diabetes or high blood pressure.
-If your provider asks you to take low-dose aspirin, take it as recommended.
+If you have diabetes or high blood pressure, your provider may ask you to take low-dose aspirin.

 According to the American College of Obstetricians and Gynecologists (also called ACOG), daily low-dose aspirin use in pregnancy has a low risk of serious complications and its use is considered safe.